philsresearch/philsresearch.github.io/_posts/2019-01-31-label-driven-subdivision.md

 The goal of the processing step is to change vertex labels such that there are no illegal vertices.
 One way to accomplish this is using the greedy algorithm presented in [(Yong and Cheng 2005)].
-This algorithm takes each illegal vertex, compute auxiliary data, and relabel the *best* illegal vertex (based on auxiliary data) to a 1.
+This algorithm takes each illegal vertex, computes auxiliary data, and relabels the *best* illegal vertex (based on auxiliary data) to a 1.
-The process is then repeated with the new set of illegal vertices until there is none left.
+The process is then repeated with the new set of illegal vertices until there are none left.

-This auxiliary data is composed of two values for each illegal vertex: the illegal vertex valence (within the connected graph of illegal vertices) and the number of illegal vertices that would be introduced if that vertex was to be relabeled a 1.
+This auxiliary data is composed of two values for each illegal vertex: the illegal vertex valence (within the connected graph of illegal vertices) and the number of illegal vertices that would be introduced if that vertex were to be relabelled a 1.

 The best illegal vertex is the the most connected (highest illegal vertex valence)